 After many tests we took Evan home, just two days later, and introduced this amazing little boy to his new family.

-Having Evan in our lives has been the most amazing journey.
-We have learned very quickly that all our children bring something different into our family and Evan has done exactly that.
-He has taught us more than we could ever teach him.
-He has shown his siblings how to open up, be more accepting, and shown them true strength and determination.
-He has brought our family together in a way that I didn’t think possible.
+Having Evan in our lives has been the most amazing but worrisome journey, however, we have learned very quickly that all our children bring something different into our family and Evan has done exactly that.

 To be cont…